-BOB GARFIELD: This is the floor of the New York Stock Exchange.
+BOB GARFIELD: We should note, however, that robotically turning out Wall Street stories is nothing new.
+It's been going on forever – not using computer software, but regular human reporters.
+As we reported back in 2003, they somehow can absorb all the activity that takes place in all the financial markets on any given day and knock out a story, miraculously reducing it all to its absolute essence.
+This is the floor of the New York Stock Exchange.
 [AMBIENT SOUND] Amid the hustle and bustle on Wednesday, the Dow Jones Industrial Average lost 87 points, or just under one percent of its value.
+The NASDAQ was off 100 points.
 Why?
 CNBC seemed to know.
-[PROGRAM MUSIC]
+[VIDEO CLIP, MUSIC]

-MAN: Welcome back.
+ANNOUNCER: Welcome back.
 A busy news day.
-The market's moving a little bit lower today...word of a new tape from Osama bin Laden causing the markets to sort of fall off the table there.
+The market's moving a little bit lower today, word of a new tape from Osama bin Laden causing the markets to sort of fall off the table there.

 RAY GOLDBACHER: That's as reasonable as anything.

 BOB GARFIELD: Ray Goldbacher is the money editor at USAToday.com.

 RAY GOLDBACHER: You know, every day, three billion shares change hands.
 Who knows why?
 I mean the best you can do is try to take the temperature of the predominant trend.
 Analysts and journalists find ways to explain the market no matter what it does – or try.